Beilis affair: Beilis and other involved individuals' future

 Justice Minister Shcheglovitov (believed to have ordered the investigation as a ritual murder case) was executed by the Bolsheviks.
 By order of the Kiev Cheka, Vera Cheberyak was arrested and executed in March–April 1919.
 During the same period, Singaevsky was also executed by the Bolsheviks.
-Prosecutor Vipper was found in Kaluga serving as a Soviet official in the provincial food committee and was sent by the Moscow revolutionary tribunal in 1919 to a Soviet camp for “aiding the tsarist government in staging the Beilis case”.
+Prosecutor Vipper was found in Kaluga serving as a Soviet official in the provincial food committee and was sent by the Moscow revolutionary tribunal in 1919 to a Soviet camp for "aiding the tsarist government in staging the Beilis case".
 He died in custody.

 Arnold Margolin became a member of the Supreme Court of the Ukrainian People's Republic.
 During the Directorate from 1918, Margolin served as Deputy Minister of Foreign Affairs and later as a diplomatic representative in Great Britain.
 He died in 1956 in the United States.

 Vasily Maklakov became a commissioner of the Provisional Committee of the State Duma in the Ministry of Justice during the February Revolution.
-He later became an active figure in the Russian emigration.
-He died in 1957 in Switzerland.
+He later became an active figure in the White emigration from Russia and died in 1957 in Switzerland.

-In March 1917, Nikolai Krasovsky was appointed by the Ukrainian Central Rada as commissioner of the criminal investigation department of the Kiev militia, which he headed until June 1918.
-He participated in anti-German underground activities, was detained in July 1918, and sentenced by a German military field court to two years of arrest.
-After the fall of the Ukrainian State in December 1918, he was released.
-From April 1919, he worked in the Ministry of Internal Affairs of the UNR, later transferred to the General Staff of the UNR Army, where, from May 1920, he headed the Information Bureau (intelligence and counterintelligence service).
+In March 1917, Mykola Krasovsky was appointed by the Ukrainian Central Rada as commissioner of the criminal investigation department of the Kiev militia, which he headed until June 1918.
+He participated in anti-German underground activities, was detained in July 1918, and sentenced by a German military field court to two years' imprisonment.
+After the Ukrainian State fell in December 1918, he was released.
+From April 1919, he worked in the Ministry of Internal Affairs of the Ukrainian People's Republic, later transferred to the General Staff of the Ukrainian People's Army, where, from May 1920, he headed the Information Bureau (intelligence and counterintelligence service).
 After evacuation to Poland, he briefly worked in the Second Department (intelligence and counterintelligence) of the Polish General Staff, returning to his previous position in November 1921.
 His further fate is unknown.